 203 Western Civilization from Antiquity to the Middle Ages (3 cr.)
+Offered in fall.

 An introduction to the history of western society from ancient Greece and Rome to the Middle Ages with emphasis on the ideas and institutions that led to the growth and expansion of European civilization.